The Best Ways To Remove Moss On Roof:

 Now that you’ve cleaned your roof from moss, it is imperative to think about the next step.
 What will you do to prevent moss from coming back?

-- Sunlight is the best way to fight with moss.
+- Sunlight is the best way to fight moss.
 Try to trim the branches of the trees hanging close to your roof.

 - You must make sure that your gutters are always clean and there is no sign of twigs, leaves, or mud.